-We are a group of academics, environmental professionals and community partners committed to improving the quality of life in our urban communities, especially those that have been historically underserved.
-We have expertise in science, policy, ethics, natural history, urban planning and educational practices.
+We are a group of academics, environmental professionals and community partners committed to improving the quality of life in our urban communities, especially those that have been historically under-served.
+We have expertise in urban social-ecological science, policy, natural history, film, and educational practices.

 Email Dr. Strauss: email@example.com